publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 Becoming a member means steering and becoming a co-owner of the association.
 This includes shaping the governance, operations and financial structure of the Foundation for Public Code.

-Members receive voting rights at the General Assembly, where voting rights are proportional to your member dues.
+Members receive voting rights at the General Assembly, where voting rights are proportional to member dues.
 For example, members vote on which codebases are stewarded by the Foundation for Public Code.

-Membership also includes onboarding support to help you get the most of your membership.
-During the onboarding we help you with your public code projects.
+Membership also includes onboarding support to help you get the most out of your membership.

 Onboarding includes: